blocknine0/geomacro-oracle/SECURITY.md

 ## Out of scope

-- Vulnerabilities in third-party services (Lovable, Cloudflare, Firecrawl, Arc RPC) — please report those upstream.
+- Vulnerabilities in third-party service like Cloudflare, Arc RPC = please report those upstream.
 - Wallet-level phishing that does not originate from this codebase.